mathcodes/contentfordevelopers/src/assets/Frontend_Interview_Problems/14 Problems for FE Interview Prep/01.SlidingWindow/README.md

 - Goal is to find the longest/shortest subarray, substring, or desired value

 Problem that can be solved using the Sliding Window:
-- Maximum sum subarray of size ‘K’ (E)
+- Maximum sum subarray of size ‘K’ (easy)
-- Longest substring with ‘K’ distinct characters (M)
+- Longest substring with ‘K’ distinct characters (medium)
-- String anagrams (H)
+- String anagrams (hard)